Sensor Tower: PUBG Mobile players have spent over $3.5 billion

 PUBG Mobile reaches this milestone just a few days after India’s ban of the game in that country.
 According to Sensor Tower, 24% of the game’s global downloads come from India.
 That may seem staggering, but India only accounts for 1.2% of PUBG Mobile’s revenues.
 Still, PUBG Corporation is working to get that money flowing again, and so it is dropping Tencent as the game’s publisher in India, with PUBG Corporation taking on those responsibilities itself.

-Tencent is a Chinese company, which is why PUBG Mobile saw itself banned in India.
+Tencent is a Chinese company, which is why PUBG Mobile was banned in India.
 China, however, remains the game’s most lucrative market, accounting for 53% of its global revenues.